MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 </details>

-<li> The .PDF instructions have us removing some columns.
-We don't <em>"need to"</em> though.
-Deeper investigations can be done if they are left, however they are investigations already covered in my SQL guide. </li>
+<li> The PDF instructions have us removing some columns.
+We don't <em>"need to,"</em> though.
+Deeper investigations can be done if they are left; however, they are investigations already covered in my SQL guide. </li>
 <details>
   <summary><strong>Removing columns</strong></summary>
-  <em> birthyear and gender only apply to data 2020 and older and do not exist in our files. </em>
+  <em> birthyear and gender only apply to data from 2020 and older and do not exist in our files. </em>

 ```
 all_trips <- all_trips %>%  select(-c(start_lat, start_lng, end_lat, end_lng))